mirgow/CS205ParallelImaging/README.md

 export LD_LIBRARY_PATH=/usr/local/cuda-10.0/lib64:$LD_LIBRARY_PATH
 ```

 at the end of the file.
-Type :wq to save and quit.
+Type ":wq" to save and quit.

 8. `source ~/.bashrc`
    `nvcc -V`